-Chiefs matriarch, now 82, will continue Super Bowl streak
+Ready, set, show: Chiefs’ Hill offers to race Bucs’ Miller

 “It’s unreal, really,” said Ross, whose name was added to the ring of honor inside Arrowhead Stadium in 2011.
 “To watch them last year winning, I was very happy for them, and now to play against them in the biggest game I’ve been involved with is special.
 I hate that someone has to lose.”

-Ross has his hands full this week preparing for Mahomes, who dominated the Buccaneers for 462 yards passing and three touchdowns without an interception in their 27-24 loss in late November.
+Ross has his hands full this week preparing for Mahomes, who had 462 yards passing and three touchdowns in their Week 12 matchup.

 “If we had Mahomes back then,” Ross said of his playing days, “I’d probably have four rings at least.
 Our defense was very dominant back then, with a very solid running game.
 We just didn’t have the firepower they have at that position now.”

-Sports betting is now regulated and taxed in 18 states.
-New Jersey and Pennsylvania were among the first states to regulate sports betting in 2018.
-Colorado and Michigan are two of the newest states to do so.

-“The legal sports betting landscape in America is evolving and expanding so fast.
-It’s really exciting to be at a point where we can compare activity in mature markets with newer markets,” said Max Bichsel, vice president of U.S. business for Gambling.com.

-AP Sports Writers Dave Campbell, Josh Dubow, Mark Long, Dave Skretta, Teresa Walker and Dennis Waszak Jr. contributed to this report.
+AP Pro Football Writers Dave Campbell, Josh Dubow, Mark Long, Arnie Stapleton, Teresa M. Walker and Dennis Waszak Jr. and AP Sports Writer Dave Skretta contributed to this report.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL